beatak777/weather-dashboard/README.md

 # Weather Dashboard

 ##  <a name='Description'></a>Description
 The aim of this project was to fulfil every task that needed to be done in order for the application to run smoothly.
 As a complete beginner in this field I am satisfied that the website is showcasing the current weather and a 5 day foreast as well.
-Previous searches stay on the screen and accessible for suer later on.
+Previous searches stay on the screen and accessible for user later on.

 In addition to the design of the page I utilised bootstrap that allows the page to run on a smartphone and tablet as well without any displaying issues.
 I added some colours to the page to make the weather search a bit more stylish.
-Previous searches stay on the screen and accessible for suer later on.

 The pages runs on a free API, that updates the weather every three hour.
 This can be modified and further developed if the user decides to upgrade for a paid version that updates the time more frequently.